newkicar/Batch-Export-Tool---Export-by-Specified-Column/README.md

 ( 5 ) The exported files will be saved in the same directory as this file.

 ( 6 ) The number of exported sheets can be increased or decreased.
 If multiple sheets exist, they will be exported to separate Excel files (one file per sheet).

+I have uploaded the file to the attachment; simply download it to use.

+If you have VBA experience, you may also copy my source code to iterate and optimize it, making it better suited to personalized needs.